 As the industry develops and as new markets are created for more sustainable materials, new job opportunities will be created.
 Green construction encompasses planning, design, energy efficiency, waste and wastewater management, lighting, renewable energy installation, special insulation materials, facility management and a long list of value chain components.

 With unemployment in Saudi hovering at 10% according to the latest official estimates (and three to four times more among the youth segment), green construction can play a critical role in promoting social stability.
 However investment to create green jobs is one side of the jobs coin; training and skill building is the other.
 Both are necessary to bring green employment to its full potential.
+Like specialist reinsurance brokers.

 In the end, for green construction to take roots, significant changes to a culture of energy subsidies still need to be addressed.
 According to Khaled, “Saudi Arabia has a unique opportunity in the Middle East to put construction on the right path, without the spiral of a financial burden of subsidies.
 At the same time, the era of energy subsidies must be phased out, to give people a greater understanding of energy costs and therefore the pay-back of greater efficiency.”